aplazame/ios-sdk/README.md

 - `discountRate`
 - `cartDiscount`

-Check the example to see an example of their use.
+Check the [demo project](https://github.com/aplazame/ios-sdk/tree/andresbrun-readme/Aplazame-ios-sdk-demo) to see an example of their use.

 Next, you will need an object that conform to `AplazameCheckoutDelegate` protocol. this object will receive following calls: